Louisa Daniell: Early work

-Louisa Daniell (née Drake) was born in Bath in Somerset in about 1809 and was orphaned soon after birth.
+Daniell was born in Bath in Somerset in about 1809 and was orphaned soon after birth.
 A lonely child, she took comfort in religion.

-On 29 May 1834 at Woodchester in Gloucestershire she married Lieutenant Frederick Daniell (died 1837 in India) of the 18th Madras Native Infantry, like herself a devout Christian.
+On 29 May 1834 at Woodchester in Gloucestershire she married Lieutenant Frederick Daniell (1809-1837) of the 18th Madras Native Infantry, like herself a devout Christian.
 After marrying they went to India where they had two children.
 In India she held prayer meetings and distributed religious tracts.

-On returning to England after the death of her husband she moved to The Midlands to be near her son Frederick William Daniell who was being educated at Rugby School.
-Her daughter, Georgiana Fanny Shipley Daniell (1835–1894) who succeeded her mother in her philanthropic work at Aldershot, was educated at Brighton.
-Deeply moved by the number of destitute vagrants she saw on the streets of Rugby Louisa Daniell set up five missions in five years in the area which were largely financed by local gentry.
+On returning to England after the death of her husband in 1837 she moved to The Midlands to be near her son Frederick William Daniell who was being educated at Rugby School.
+Her daughter, Georgiana Fanny Shipley Daniell (1836–1894), who succeeded her mother in her philanthropic work at Aldershot, was educated at Brighton.

+Deeply moved by the number of destitute vagrants she saw on the streets of Rugby, Daniell set up five missions in five years in the area which were largely financed by local gentry.
 In these she provided reading rooms and sewing classes and gave out religious tracts and held Bible readings in an attempt to oppose what she saw as the threat of Roman Catholicism.